 Gülnezer Bextiyar – Yuan Lai.
 I feel Gülnezer Bextiyar is an actress with potential, but most times, her characters tend to be quite flat.
 I hope that she gets a role that finally showcases her skills.
 She was okay as Yuan Lai, but this was definitely not her best.
 I also understand that it was hard for Yuan Lai to fully trust Jin Ran because of all the new findings that came up about him.
 But at the same time, I did not appreciate how she would just completely ignore him instead of directing asking him about what she had heard or seen.
 Some of the misunderstandings could have been cleared if she spoke up.
 All the same, Yuan Lai was brilliant and fabulous at her job.
 She was also very supportive of her friends.
 So an okay character, I guess.

 Shawn Duo – Jin Ran.
 Shawn did a fantastic job as Jin Ran, but again the chemistry between him and Gülnezer was not as strong compared to the other two couples.
-They did not give me that feeling of a leading couple, so I was kind of disappointed in that aspect.
 That aside, Jin Ran is someone who has made a few mistakes and was ready to start afresh and live differently.
 I feel that most of the misunderstandings between him and Yuan Lai could have been prevented if he was more open.
 Before even trying to rekindle their relationship, he should have told her about his time in Japan.
 At least that could have prevented all the constant time offs the main couple experienced throughout the series.

 Kanazawa Hao Kim – Ding An.Ding An… Ding An.
 I just cannot accept the writer’s decision to kill the best character of the series.
 After all the work he put into dating Xin Yi and getting married to her… SAD.
 He was finally going to get his family together, and he did not even get to see his child… SAD.
 Kanazawa Hao Kim did a fantastic job of portraying such a beautiful character.
 I love that he always went for what he desired, both with his career and love life.
 The chemistry between him and Wang Rain was superb.
 I will love to see them as a leading couple in a new drama because they indeed sold this series for me.
 Ding An truly loved Xin Yi with all his heart, and it really broke my heart that they could not be together till the end.